joshmorgan1000/UTKH/src/README.md

 ### Kutons and Kutonic Systems <a href="#kutonic-systems-a-href"></a>

-A **kuton** is described as two photons in perpetual descending orbit of each other, resulting in an infinitesimal equation that reaches stability at a constant frequency.
+A **kuton** is described as two photons in perpetual descending orbit of each other, resulting in an infinitesimal equation that reaches stability at a constant oscillation frequency.
 This can be described mathematically:
 1. **Angular Velocity:**

    $\lambda = \frac{c}{r}$

    Where $\lambda$ is the angular velocity (frequency of orbital motion), $c$ is the speed of light ($\approx 3 \times 10^8 \, \text{m/s}$), and $r$ is the infinitesimal orbital radius.

-2. **Frequency in Full Orbit:**
+2. **Frequency in Light-Speed Orbit:**

    $\nu_\lambda = \frac{2\pi c}{r}$